Ridesharing Driver

 The pay formula for shop and deliver orders is the same as other orders: Base pay + promotions + tips.

-Like any other DoorDash order, the request screen for shop and deliver gives you enough information to give you a good sense for overall pay.
+Like other DoorDash order, the request screen for shop and deliver gives you enough information to give you a good sense for overall pay.

 After the order is done you’ll be able to see how much of the payout was from base pay, and how much was from tips.

-Here are some examples of payouts for shop and deliver orders.
+Examples payouts for shop and deliver orders

 The order below is a $9.50 payout for 5 items, and only a 0.9 mile delivery.
 That’s a solid order that shouldn’t take too much time.